 Hatters – Stetson University (Florida)

 We all know John B. Stetson as the maker of famous Stetson hats.
 But Stetson was also a key benefactor in keeping DeLand Academy alive during financial stress and when he was named to the school’s board in 1889, dumping in resources to keep the institution afloat, the school was named in his honor.
 When the football team took the field in 1901 the nickname Hatter surfaced, for obvious reasons.
 It stuck.
-And now a hat adorns the school logo in such an blatantly perfect way.
+And now a hat adorns the school logo in such an blatantly perfect way, making college sports logos long for a hat of their own.

 Silverswords – Chaminade (Hawaii)